Thie1e/convenience/README.md

 - cha: short for as.character()
 - clear: This function removes all objects from the global environment (default) or from a specified environment and by default runs garbage collection afterwards
-- convertMTdataToXts: Convert price data exported from Meta Trader 4 to xts
 - createInteractions: Create all possible interactions (product, sum, difference)
 - draw: Randomly draw rows or elements from an object
 - getColnames: Return the column names of all variables in the workspace